Elieissi/ai_cli_summarizer/README.md

 # AI Note Summarizer CLI

-A command-line application that uses the Cohere AI API to summarize large text inputs into concise summaries.
+A command-line application that uses the OpenAI API to summarize large text inputs into concise summaries.
 Built with modular object-oriented Python design.
 Notes and their summaries are stored in memory and can be saved to or loaded from disk.

 ---